Gynko/friidrett/README.md

 ## 3.1.
 Top level Components

-1. At the top level we have `index.js`, which renders the `App` component.
-It is the entry point of the app.
+1. At the top level we have `index.js`, the entry point of the app.
+It renders the `App` component.
-2. The `App` component renders the `Router` component, which renders the different pages of the app, which are all using various sub-components.
-This reflects the folder structure of the app: we have a folder for `pages` and a folder for `components`.
+2. The `App` component renders the `Router` component, which renders the different `page components` of the app, which are all using various `components`.

+So for example the `Home` page component will be using the `Header` component, the `Footer` component, the `Hero` component, etc.

+This is materialised in the folder structure of the app: we have a folder for `pages` and a folder for `components`.

 ### 3.1.1.
 The App component